Berenice (daughter of Herod Agrippa): Early phase of the revolt

 In 64 emperor Nero appointed Gessius Florus as procurator of the Judaea Province.
 During his administration, the Jews were systematically discriminated against in favour of the Greek population of the region.
 Tensions quickly rose to civil unrest when Florus plundered the treasury of the Temple of Jerusalem under the guise of imperial taxes.
 Following riots, the instigators were arrested and crucified by the Romans.
 Appalled at the treatment of her countrymen, Berenice travelled to Jerusalem in 66 to personally petition Florus to spare the Jews.
-Not only did he refuse to comply with her requests, Berenice herself was nearly killed during skirmishes in the city.
+Not only did he refuse to comply with her requests, Berenice was nearly killed during skirmishes in the city.
 Likewise a plea for assistance to the legate of Syria, Cestius Gallus, met with no response.

-To prevent Jewish violence from further escalating, Agrippa assembled the populace and delivered a tearful speech to the crowd in the company of his sister, but the Jews alienated their sympathies when the insurgents burned down their palaces.
+To prevent violence from further escalating, Agrippa assembled the populace and delivered a speech to the crowd in the company of his sister, but the insurgents burned down their palaces.
 They fled the city to Galilee where they later gave themselves up to the Romans.
-Meanwhile, Cestius Gallus moved into the region with the Twelfth legion, but was unable to restore order and suffered defeat at the battle of Beth-Horon, forcing the Romans to retreat from Jerusalem.
+Meanwhile, Cestius Gallus moved into the region with the Twelfth legion but was unable to restore order and suffered defeat at the battle of Beth-Horon, forcing the Romans to retreat from Jerusalem.

 Affair with Titus

-Emperor Nero then appointed Vespasian to put down the rebellion; he landed in Judaea with Fifth and Tenth legions in 67.
+Vespasian was then appointed by Emperor Nero to put down the rebellion; he landed in Judaea with the Fifth and Tenth legions in 67.
 He was later joined at Ptolemais by his son Titus, who brought with him the Fifteenth legion.
 With a strength of 60,000 professional soldiers, the Romans quickly swept across Galilee and by 69 marched on Jerusalem.

-It was during this time that Berenice met and fell in love with Titus, who was eleven years her junior.
-The Herodians sided with the Flavians during the conflict, and later in 69, the Year of the Four Emperors—when the Roman Empire saw the quick succession of the emperors Galba, Otho and Vitellius—Berenice reportedly used all her wealth and influence to support Vespasian on his campaign to become emperor.
+It was during this time that Berenice met and attempted to seduce Titus, who was eleven years her junior.
+The Herodians sided with the Flavians during the conflict, and later in 69, the Year of the Four Emperors—when the Roman Empire saw the quick succession of the emperors Galba, Otho and Vitellius—Berenice reportedly used all her wealth and influence to support Vespasian in his campaign to become emperor.
 When Vespasian was declared emperor on 21 December 69, Titus was left in Judaea to finish putting down the rebellion.
-The war ended in 70 with the destruction of the Second Temple and the sack of Jerusalem, with approximately 1 million dead, and 97,000 taken captive by the Romans.
+The war ended in 70 with the destruction of the Second Temple and the sack of Jerusalem, with hundreds of thousands killed and 97,000 taken captive by the Romans.
 Triumphant, Titus returned to Rome to assist his father in the government, while Berenice stayed behind in Judaea.